khaliaboone/belly-button-challenge/README.md

 Plotly.js and D3.js for creating the charts and handling the data.
 Belly Button Biodiversity Dataset from UCSD.

 I credit CHATtGPT as a credile source aided with my knowledge for help.
+My website for this is https://khaliaboone.github.io/belly-button-challenge/